jtoy7/EJA_transcriptomics_scripts/README.md

 # EJA_transcriptomics_scripts
-repository for scripts used in analyses in manuscript
+Repository for scripts used in analyses in ME manuscript